 For collectors of cards, stickers and other items from the 1950s, 60s and 70s there are few producers that come close to the quality, variety and longevity of A&BC Chewing Gum.
 Nigel's Webspace is proud to be playing a part in recording the history of the company and showing much of the output of A&BC Chewing Gum's football cards production.
 This page provides a central reference to A&BC Chewing Gum resources on Nigel's Webspace.

-demobbed from their War service, Mr Simon Anysz, Mr Rudy Braun, Mr Douglas Coakley
+War service, Mr Simon Anysz, Mr Rudy Braun, Mr Douglas Coakley and Mr Tony

-and Mr Tony Coakley decided to form a company with the aim of producing and selling
+Coakley decided to form a company with the aim of producing and selling chewing

-Chewing Gum.
-In its 25-year history (the company folded in 1974) it produced some
+Gum.
+In its 25-year history (the company folded in 1974) it produced some of the

-of the best bubble gum and collectors cards ever seen in the U.K.
+best bubble gum and collectors cards ever seen in the U.K. With input and

 The history has 8 parts:

 - 3. Football cards, Topps and the Beatles

 - 4. The end of A&BC Chewing Gum